below/HelloSilicon/README.md

 ## Chapter 8

-This chapter is specifically for the Raspberry Pi4, so there is nothing to do here.
+This chapter is specifically for the Raspberry Pi 4, so there is nothing to do here.

 ## Chapter 9